inspiredlabs/rvo.lt/site/content/post/light-bike.md

 The bike is an unmodified, enduro SUR-RON and in the rear pannier, a self-contained photovoltaic system that is focused on efficiency.
 This lightweight combination means we transport everything – except battery charging worries!

-This combination of a low energy vehicle and light components makes new remote destinations and longer expeditions a possibility.
+This combination of a low-power vehicle and light components makes new remote destinations and longer expeditions a possibility.

 This prototype stems from a larger idea challenging "sustainable development" principles.
 We call this the FAIRtech revolution – and look forward to telling you more!
 Find us at the 2019 Maker Faire, Rome.